belzecue/BimDav_godot-rollback-netcode/README.md

   supports rollback.

-  If `auto_reset` is set to true, it will automatically play the "RESET" animation everytime state is loaded without an animation playing.
+  If `auto_reset` is set to true, it will automatically play the "RESET" animation every time state is loaded without an animation playing.
 This can help prevent issues where an animation started, but on rollback it's determined that it shouldn't have started, so the animation is left in an in-between state.